nathannelson97/VirtualDesktopGridSwitcher/Documentation/UserGuide/VirtualDesktopGridSwitcher_UserGuide.md

 When you increase the number of desktops required they automatically created for you.
 Reducing the number required leaves them for you to delete using the usual method (but you will not be able to access them via the arrow keys).

 DO NOT PUT TOO LARGE NUMBERS IN THE ROWS AND COLUMNS AS WINDOWS WILL GRIND TO A HALT with so many desktops and you will have a hard time deleting them all.
-Even restarting won�t help!
+Even restarting won’t help!

 You can enable Wrap Around mode which means that if you go right from the rightmost desktop it wraps around to the leftmost in the same row and vice versa and same for up and down in columns.